andregasser/bigbone/API.md

 | 🔴     | The endpoint is not supported by the library at the moment.                                                                                |

 In the __Comments__ column, we provide more information what exactly is missing in order to get to a fully implemented state.
-We use the __Version__ column to indicate from which version on this endpoint started to become at least partially implemented.

 ## Methods